 The generators are immune to all damage.
 In order to destroy a generator, infantry must approach it, and then hold the interact key (default “E”) for 10 seconds in order to Overload the generator.

 Overloaded generators will be destroyed in 2 minutes.
 Base defenders can similarly interact with overloaded generators to Stabilize them.

 SCU is a special generator that powers the Spawn Room.
 Only a few bases have the SCU.
 SCU is protected by SCU Shields, which will prevent enemy infantry from overloading it.

-- On some bases, like Bio Labs, a special SCU Shield Generator must be overloaded and destroyed in order for attackers to gain access to SCU.
+- Some bases, like Bio Labs, have a dedicated SCU Shield Generator.
+It must be overloaded and destroyed in order for attackers to gain access to SCU.

-- On other bases, like Tech Plants, SCU is exposed when the Base Capture Progress Bar reaches 50%.
+- On some bases that have SCU, but no SCU Shield Generator, the SCU becomes exposed when the Base Capture Progress Bar reaches 50%.

 An exposed SCU can be overloaded like any other generator, and then it will be destroyed in one minute.
 If SCU is destroyed, the Spawn Room will be disabled.